close modal

 01/06/2020

-Since I began adopting dogs, I haven’t had the pleasure of naming them.
+Since I began adopting, I haven’t had the pleasure of naming a dog.
 I’ve always used their original names.
 I…

-Since I began adopting dogs, I haven’t had the pleasure of naming them.
+Since I began adopting, I haven’t had the pleasure of naming a dog.
 I’ve always used their original names.
 I could have renamed them as it is totally possible to rename a dog.
 But I thought their names were fine and they were comfortable with them, so I kept them.
 Fortunately, my dogs have always had a positive response to their name.
 If a rescue has a frightened or timid response to their name, it would be best to change their name so that it is not associated with any type of negativity from their past.

 Naming a dog can be quite the conundrum, especially when you have several family members that can’t agree.
 But it’s also a really fun part of getting a new dog!
 Sometime a name “just happens” based on the dog’s personality and actions.
 I knew a dog named “Snuggles” because he would let you hold him like a baby and curl up on your shoulder.
 My childhood dog, “Tippy”, was named because of his full brown body and white tipped tail.
 Similarly, “Boots” is often used when a dog or cat is a solid color with different colored feet!